-Who has the edge in Cubs vs. Dodgers NLCS rematch?
+Who has the edge in NLCS rematch between Cubs, Dodgers?

 Clayton Kershaw won't see the seventh inning.

 We all know about Kershaw's postseason history of hitting a wall in the seventh.
 It happened again in Game 1 against the Diamondbacks.
-Leading 7-2, Dave Roberts sent him back out for the seventh, and after getting one out, Kershaw promptly gave up back-to-back home runs to light-hitting Ketel Marte and Jeff Mathis -- his third and fourth home runs allowed in the game.
+Leading 7-2, manager Dave Roberts sent Kershaw back out for the seventh, and after getting one out, he promptly gave up back-to-back home runs to light-hitting Ketel Marte and Jeff Mathis -- his third and fourth home runs allowed in the game.
 Given his performance in that game and his postseason history, it's going to be six and done for Kershaw -- no matter the score.

 Even knowing that, and even knowing this is the best Dodgers team Kershaw has been part of, no player left in the postseason has more weight on his shoulders than Kershaw.
-Look what's happened to the other big-time aces this year: Corey Kluber had two bad starts (he may have been injured); Chris Sale had one rough start and then faltered in relief; Max Scherzer had a great start and then also faltered in relief.
+Look what's happened to the other big-time aces this year: Corey Kluber had two bad starts (he may have been injured); Chris Sale had one rough start and then faltered in relief; and Max Scherzer had a great start and then also faltered in relief.
 Only Stephen Strasburg carried over his domination from the regular season.
 Pitching in October is a different animal than April through September.

 The Dodgers have a big advantage in Game 1.